 - Travel costs that you have encountered.

 - General damages (for all of the physical aspects of your allergic reaction):

-- Loss of life quality due to permanent disability.
+- Loss of life quality (loss of amenity) due to permanent disability.

 - Long recovery period and painful treatment.

-- Phycological damage such as post-traumatic stress disorder.
+- Psychological injuries such as post-traumatic stress disorder.

 - Pain and trauma of the initial reaction and the emergency medical care you were given.

 - Mental trauma caused by the shock and stress of the incident.

 If you would like to know just which types of damages might be applicable in your own case, speak to one of the Accident Claims UK team on the number below.
 They will go over your claim with you, and once they know enough about your circumstances, they will be able to let you know what types of damages might apply in your own claim.